Invited Keynote Speakers

 University of Massachusetts Amherst, USA

 Professor Lesser’s research accomplishments have been recognized by many major awards over the years.
-He received the prestigious IJCAI-09 Award for Research Excellence.
+He received the IJCAI-09 Award for Research Excellence, the most prestigious award in AI.
 He is also a Founding Fellow of AAAI and an IEEE Fellow.
-He was General Chair of the first international conference on Multi-Agent Systems (ICMAS) in 1995, and Founding President of the International Foundation of Autonomous Agents and Multi-Agent Systems (IFAAMAS).
+He was General Chair of the first international conference on Multi-Agent Systems (ICMAS) in 1995 and Founding President of the International Foundation of Autonomous Agents and Multi-Agent Systems (IFAAMAS).
 In 2007, to honor his contributions to the field of multi-agent systems, IFAAMAS established the “Victor Lesser Distinguished Dissertation Award.”
 He also received a Special Recognition Award for his foundational research in generalized coordination technologies from the Information Processing Technology Office at DARPA.